aloayoub/myFirstNFT/README.md

 -Compile the contract : npx hardhat compile

--Deploy the contract : npx hardhat --network ropsten run scripts/deploy.js you'll get the deployment adress, and check in the Ropsten etherscan that it has been deployed successfully.
+-Deploy the contract : npx hardhat --network ropsten run scripts/deploy.js (you'll get the deployment adress, and check in the Ropsten etherscan that it has been deployed successfully)

 -store the NFT asset and metadata in Pinata, a convenient IPFS API and toolkit, to store our NFT asset and metadata.